Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Should I spray antifreeze on my panels to melt snow?
 Absolutely not.
 The chemicals in antifreeze can permanently damage the anti-reflective coating on the solar panel glass and degrade the weather seals around the aluminum frame.
 Stick to a soft foam snow rake.

 Do I need special "winter" solar panels?
 No. Standard monocrystalline or polycrystalline solar panels work perfectly fine in the winter.
-However, high-efficiency monocrystalline panels are generally recommended for off-grid setups because they generate more power in a smaller footprint, which is crucial when sunlight is scarce.
+However, high-efficiency monocrystalline panels are generally recommended for off-grid setups because they generate more power in a smaller footprint.

 Conclusion